For foreign investors

 Price limits, T+2 settlement, call auctions, and foreign ownership caps make HOSE one of the most structurally distinct markets in Asia.
 Here's what actually trips investors up.

-Settlement — shares locked until day 2
+Settlement — shares available afternoon of day 2

 ±7%